 -

-Remove the cooled cake from the tin and place on a serving plate.
-Using a wooden or metal skewer, make holes all over the top of the cake and pour half of the syrup into the holes.
-Serve the remaining syrup on the side.
+Using a wooden or metal skewer, pierce holes over the top, then pour half of the syrup into the holes.
+Serve the remaining syrup alongside the cake.

 Hi Manu, I just made the same cake yesterday… using lemon… isn’t this recipe incredible… happy 40th birthday…